 If you’re just starting out, you will need to create a portfolio website that showcases your skills and experience.

-You can think of your portfolio as your “sales pitch” to potential clients.
+You can think of your portfolio as your “sales pitch” to potential new clients.
 It’s a chance to show off your work and demonstrate your skill set.

 Your portfolio should include: